Mario Biaggi: Unlawful gratuity convictions

 In 1987 Biaggi was charged with taking an unlawful gratuity.
-He had accepted a payment of a $3,200 spa bill for him and his companion as he vacationed in Florida in December 1984, from his long-time friend former Brooklyn Democratic leader Meade Esposito.
+He had accepted payment from his long-time friend former Brooklyn Democratic leader Meade Esposito of a $3,200 spa bill for Biaggi and his companion as he vacationed in Florida in December 1984.
 Prosecutors said it was in exchange for using his influence to help a ship-repair company that was a major client of Esposito's insurance agency.
 The defense said it was given by Esposito out of friendship, and no favors were done by Biaggi in return.
 The judge explained that to convict Biaggi of bribery, the jury would have to find that Biaggi accepted something of value with the understanding it was in exchange for Biaggi's influence on official actions.
 He said that in contrast an unlawful gratuity is like a tip given for services performed or expected to be performed, but requires no quid pro quo understanding.

 Biaggi was acquitted of both bribery and conspiracy in the three-week trial.
 He was, however, convicted of accepting an illegal gratuity and obstruction of justice, sentenced to two-and-a-half years in prison, and fined $500,000.
 Esposito received a suspended sentence.
 Judge Jack B. Weinstein said, as he sentenced Biaggi: "If ever there was a Greek tragedy, it is this one.
 A hero is today struck low, and grief descends."
-Even after, Biaggi maintained his innocence.
+Biaggi maintained his innocence.
 The House Ethics Committee recommended that Biaggi be expelled, the most severe penalty.

-Separately, in 1988 Biaggi was charged by US Attorney Rudy Giuliani in the Wedtech scandal with having accepted bribes for assisting the Wedtech Corporation in obtaining federal procurement contracts.
+Separately, in 1988 Biaggi and Ehrlich were charged by US Attorney Rudy Giuliani in the Wedtech scandal with having accepted bribes for assisting the Wedtech Corporation in obtaining federal procurement contracts.
 The core of the prosecution's case was built around the testimony of four former Wedtech executives who negotiated cooperation agreements with the government, that allowed the executives to plead guilty to lesser charges in exchange for their cooperation.
-He was convicted of 15 counts of obstruction of justice and accepting illegal gratuities.
+Among those bribed was Vito J. Castellano, Ehrlich's military colleague and the Adjutant General of New York.
+Biaggi was convicted of 15 counts of obstruction of justice and accepting illegal gratuities.
 Prior to his sentencing, dozens of House members wrote letters to the sentencing judge attesting to Biaggi's character and past contributions.
 He was sentenced to eight years in federal prison.
 He continued to maintain his innocence.
 Three other defendants in the Wedtech scandal who were also indicted by Giuliani, and also initially convicted of receiving illegal payments, had their convictions overturned in 1991 by the US Court of Appeals for the Second Circuit, which held that prosecutors "should have been aware" that a crucial Wedtech executive witness in the Wedtech case lied; the witness had also testified against Biaggi in his trial, in exchange for being allowed to plead guilty to a lesser charge.